ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-iverson-bracket.md

 And so $Q$ is a function $Q:S\to 2$.
 We can now say $Q(x)\equiv [P(x)]$, to return to our original notation.

 ## Arithmetic Properties
 Below are some of the immediate properties of the Iverson bracket.
-We can think of these equalities as bridges between the first order logic notions of truth (true vs. false) and the arithmetic/computational notion of truth ($0$ vs. $1$).
+We can think of these equalities as bridges between the first order logic notions of truth (true vs. false) and the arithmetic/computational notion of booleans ($0$ vs. $1$).

 - $[\neg P]=1-[P]$
 - $[P\wedge Q]=[P][Q]$